angular/angular/guides/v9-hammerjs-migration.md

 export class AppModule {}
 ```

-If this pattern is found in the project, it usually means that a component relies on the
+If this pattern is found in your project, it usually means that a component relies on the
 deprecated `GestureConfig` in order to use HammerJS events in the template.
 If this is the case,
 the migration automatically creates a new gesture config which supports the used HammerJS
 events.
 All references to the deprecated gesture config will be rewritten to the newly created one.